 At Fairmont Singapore, we are committed to constantly redefine our hospitality experience while demonstrating our values towards sustainability.

-With Planet 21 at the heart of our business, we aim to achieve our goals through collaborating with partners to enhance corporate social responsibility, working with our staff to implement green initiatives and inviting our guests to experience our values on sustainability at Fairmont Singapore & Swissôtel The Stamford.
+We aim to achieve our sustainability goals through collaborating with partners to enhance corporate social responsibility, working with our staff to implement green initiatives and inviting our guests to experience our values on sustainability at Fairmont Singapore & adjacent sister property, Swissôtel The Stamford.

 Use of eco-green chemicals

 At Fairmont Singapore & Swissôtel The Stamford, we have adopted an eco-green cleaning program with approved chemicals that will minimize our hotel’s operational impact on the environment through resource conservation and best practices.

 Le Labo bathroom amenities